Top 10 Strongest Pokemon GX Cards

 Reshiram works almost like Palkia except its energy-gathering is more reliable.
 Flame Charge pulls two energy from your deck (rather than your bench), allowing easy resource gathering even early in the game, and since this move accepts energy of any color, Reshiram works well in twin-element decks.

-Once you've stockpiled for Scorching Pillar, you can land a fierce 110 damage and free burn every turn, no coin flip required.
-Finally, Vermillion lands a huge amount of damage while preparing your other Pokemon with energy and ranks as another of the best GX attacks in the game.
+Once you've stockpiled for Scorching Column, you can land a fierce 110 damage and free burn every turn, no coin flip required.
+Finally, Vermilion lands a huge amount of damage while preparing your other Pokemon with energy and ranks as another of the best GX attacks in the game.